 Since 2009, changes to Portugal’s retirement tax laws have made it more attractive for foreigners to retire to Portugal.
 Portugal is also one of best places to retire abroad, with the Algarve region listed by CNN and Forbes as one of the best places to retire in the world.
 Portugal has an affordable cost of living at around USD 1,500–1,700 per month in smaller towns, or around USD 2,200 for larger cities.

-This retirement in Portugal guide explains the important aspects expats need to consider before they retire in Portugal.
+This retirement in Portugal guide explains the important aspects expats need to consider before they retire in Portugal and become a grandparent abroad.
 These include Portugal’s retirement residency law, the retirement age, and tax aspects of retiring to Portugal from another country.

 Who can retire in Portugal?